DecrepitSloth/Etch-A-Sketch/README.md

 # Etch-A-Sketch

-This project is going to be an Etch-A-Sketch created in a web browser
+This project is an in progress Etch-A-Sketch.

+To Do:
+- Fix view size
+- Add rainbow colors
+- Edit style (change color scheme and make the webpage more appealing overall)